-In order to define the next phase of exploration, NRE's exploration program for the first term of its Alroy Downs Prospect consisted of extensive desktop studies and a historic review of previous exploration over the tenure area as well as its surrounding tenures which form the group project area known as the 'Barkly Project'.
+In order to define the next phase of exploration, NRE's exploration program for the first term of its Alexandria East Prospect consisted of extensive desktop studies and a historic review of previous exploration over the tenure.

 Our office-based studies have allowed us to delineate prospective areas for phosphate mineralisation.
-From these studies, NRE has begun modelling the phosphate horizon in the region with the view of conducting a future limited drilling program.
+From these studies, NRE has begun modelling the phosphate horizon in the region with the view of conducting a future limited drilling program in conjunction with the surrounding tenures in the Barkly region.